dmarange/CMD-Lab/Get File/readme.md

 This is done by chemical formula.
 The script will `read` the `CONTCAR` (if it can't then `OUTCAR`) and builds an index list of every atom object that is either `N, O, C, H` to seperate the atoms of the adsorbate from the surface.

-The list of indecies will be used to build fragments by doing a [depth-first-search algorithm](get.py#L257-273).
+The list of indicies will be used to build fragments by doing a [depth-first-search algorithm](get.py#L257-273).
 Essentially it will take an atom object and check its distance with every other atom in the list, if it is within limits of a sensible chemical bond, then it will connect them into fragment.
 This process is repeated until all the atoms in this list are made into fragments.